iBz-04/offeline/CONTRIBUTING.md

 >
 > First time opening a PR?
 Check [this](https://makeapullrequest.com/) out.

-# Suggest a feature, enhancement or bug
+# Suggest a feature, report bug

 You will find the current roadmap in the readme of the repository.
 If you wish to suggest a feature or enhancement, make sure to open an issue first.
 We'll then most likely include this in the readme file.

-Thank you again for your contribution! 🎉